elfhosted/elfhosted.com/docs/app/webdav.md

 Here are generic instructions for [Windows](https://windowsloop.com/map-webdav-drive-in-windows-10/) and [MacOS](https://support.apple.com/en-nz/guide/mac-help/mchlp1546/mac).

+!!! warning "Windows being windows"
+    Per the [rclone docs](https://rclone.org/commands/rclone_serve_webdav/#access-webdav-on-windows), to make WebDAV work with basic auth (which is what we're doing), you need to get your hands a little dirty, tinkering with the registry!

 ## Rclone

 If you're more comfortable on the command line, or wanting to run long, batch transfers, then using rclone directly may be more suitable.